Fureniku/Repopulate/Docs/Repopulate/Gameplay/Station Modules.md

 Station Modules are generic buildings which attach to the station or its rings.
 Station Modules are the easiest and best way to add additional space to your station in a very modular way.

-The station's shaft itself can host four modules directly attached, or the player can add a ring of various levels.
+The station's shaft itself can host 8 modules directly attached in place of rings, or the player can add a [[ring]] of various sizes.
 Rings massively increase the number of modules that can be added per level by effectively adding more space for the modules to exist in and attach to.
-Alternatively, rings can be entire, self-contained prefabs, such as an observation deck.
+Rings come in pairs, with the modules sitting between the pair of rings.

 Modules can be self-contained systems.
 Once constructed, they can be freely attached or detatched to the ship at will via the external view.
 A module can be left in space and reclaimed any time later by returning to the same area.
 Modules can also be sent down to a planet, but cannot leave the surface again once down.